 Scoliosis is one of many types of spine disorders that have to do with the way your spine is structured.
 To be diagnosed with scoliosis by a back specialist, you must have a sideways curve in your spine.
 A typical spine is perfectly verticle, so if your spine looks like an “S,” then you probably have scoliosis.
 Here are some common signs that this diagnosis is appropriate for you.
+And spine surgery mission viejo as one the solutions for scoliosis.

 Your clothes don’t fit well